tejom/tejom.github.io/_posts/2017-01-16-nodejs-and-v8.markdown

 Add '--inspect --debug-brk' to the node command.
 Forward the port to your machine 'ssh -L 9229:127.0.0.1:9229 <user>@<testing vm> -N' and open the link in chrome

+Heapsnaphots are also just json so they can be examined pretty easily.

 Flamegraph profiling: